Last updated May 14 2021

-Applying the 3-step CRO plan to landing pages
+Landing page optimization: applying the 3-step CEO plan to landing pages

 The best way to approach conversion rate optimization (CRO) is with a user-centric CRO method that takes a big-picture look at your website pages and their users before drilling down into concrete actions that increase each page’s effectiveness.